 - The vision of the leadership in Georgia is to ensure that students are college and career-ready.
 To support this vision, the committee reached preliminary consensus that students enrolled in CTAE courses would earn additional funding.
-The preliminary consensus of the funding formula committee is that state funds are necessary to purchase the additional equipment and supplies necessary for successful CTAE classes to operate. - The QBE effective weight for CTAE is now reflected closely in the proposed formula. - o CTAE weighted earnings for 1 segment in QBE formula = \$73.11.
-For six segments that weight earned \$438.66. - o CTAE weighted earnings for 1 student in proposed formula = \$442.30.
+The preliminary consensus of the funding formula committee is that state funds are necessary to purchase the additional equipment and supplies necessary for successful CTAE classes to operate. - CTAE weighted earnings for 1 segment in QBE formula = \$73.11.
+For six segments that weight earned \$438.66. - The current model weight for CTAE is 0.0631. - CTAE weighted earnings for 1 student in proposed formula = \$146.45. - o CTAE total funding earnings above the base in QBE formula are approximately \$28M. - o CTAE total funding weighted earnings in the proposed formula are \$39,664,611.